 Quick Highmark Medicare Advantage Plans review: Highmark administers Medicare Advantage Plans with quality coverage for preventative care, but reviews are mixed on its treatment coverage.

-Highmark is a regional health insurance company and independent licensee of the Blue Cross Blue Shield Association, offering policies to approximately 5.6 million members in Pennsylvania, West Virginia, and Delaware.
+Highmark is a regional health insurance company and independent licensee of the Blue Cross Blue Shield Association, offering policies to approximately 5.6 million members in Pennsylvania, West Virginia, New York, and Delaware.
 It was established in the 1930s in response to the Great Depression and has since grown to be the fourth-largest overall Blue Cross Blue Shield-affiliated organization.

 Pros and Cons of Highmark Medicare Advantage Plans

 |What we like about Highmark Medicare Advantage Plans:||The drawbacks of Highmark Medicare Advantage Plans:|

 What Do Highmark Medicare Advantage Plans Cover?

 Also called Medicare Part C, Medicare Advantage Plans combine Part A and B benefits with various extra services.
 Most Highmark Medicare Advantage Plans include:

 - Wellness benefits, such as free gym memberships

 If you have certain chronic medical conditions, such as cancer or Alzheimer’s, you may qualify for a Medicare Advantage Special Needs Plan that serves a specific population group.
 With Medicare Advantage, you continue to pay your Original Medicare premiums.
 In many cases, there’s no additional cost, but some plans have additional monthly premiums depending on their scope of coverage.